ietf-wg-cellar/matroska-specification/codec/av1.md

 The `Padding OBUs` SHOULD be omitted if encryption is not used.

-`Redundant Frame Header OBUs` SHOULD not be used.
+The `Redundant Frame Header OBUs` SHOULD not be used.

 OBU trailing bits SHOULD be limited to byte alignment and SHOULD not be used for padding.